TritonDataCenter/triton-service-groups/README.md

 Triton Service Groups provide a simple way to scale instances to meet capacity needs and maintain performance at the lowest possible cost.
 Manage applications using the TSG API or with Terraform to scale VMs and containers on Triton.

 Triton Service Groups help you maximize application efficiency so that you only pay for resources that you actually need.
-If demand decreases, TSG will adjust and remove unnecessary resources to optimize your spending on Triton.

 At this time, there is no integration with `triton`.